VoidDeficit/WebControlPC/README.md

 4. PC with a power switch

 # Installation
-1. Clone the repository to your local machine
+1. Clone the repository to your local machine ⋅
 2. Open the project in your Arduino IDE
 3. Install the required libraries:
+4. ⋅⋅1.
+Ordered sub-list

 ⋅⋅1.
 Ordered sub-list
 ⋅⋅3.
 ArduinoJson
 ESPAsyncWebServer